-Roman Torres: Panama's 'film star' footballer dreams of beating England at World Cup
+World Cup 2018: Roman Torres - the 'film star' leading Panama's England challenge

 - From the section World Cup

+This is an updated version of an article published on 24 March, 2018.

-When England line up against World Cup debutants Panama in Nizhny Novgorod on 24 June, it will be almost two years to the day since they were humbled by another of football's emerging nations, Iceland.
+When England line up against World Cup debutants Panama in Nizhny Novgorod on Sunday (13:00 BST kick-off), it will be three days short of two years since they were humbled by another of football's emerging nations, Iceland.

 On a balmy night in Nice, England's inadequacy combined with Iceland's blossoming talent to give the Nordic islanders arguably their finest moment.